AdobeDocs/experience-platform.en/help/hygiene/ui/delete-consumer.md

 >[!NOTE]
 >
->Refer to the overview section on [timelines and transparency](../home.md#consumer-delete-transparency) for details on how consumer deletes are processed once they are executed.
+>Refer to the overview section on [timelines and transparency](../home.md#consumer-delete-transparency) for details on how record deletes are processed once they are executed.

 ## Next steps